brootaylor/brootaylor-v2/README.md

 ---

 ❗️**NOTE:** I've made the code public but it is for my personal website, so please can I ask you not to copy everything wholesale.
-By all means learn from it (as I'm doing).
+By all means learn from it (as I'm trying to do).
 Thank you.

 ---